spree/spree/CONTRIBUTING.md

 4. Make the test pass.

 5. Push to your fork and submit a pull request.
+If the changes will apply cleanly to the latest stable branches and master branch, you will only need to submit one pull request.

 At this point you're waiting on us.
 We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business